Velorex: "New Velorex"

-Motoscoot, a motorcycle reseller from the Czech Republic, plans to produce modern three-wheeled sport car named "Velor-X-Trike" (initially "New Velorex").
+Motoscoot, a motorcycle reseller from the Czech Republic, plans to produce modern three-wheeled sports car named "Velor-X-Trike" (initially "New Velorex").
 The design was made public in March 2010 and the company expects to assemble about 5–10 vehicles per year.

 The Velor-X-Trike model has nothing to do with the recent designs by Mojmír Stránský, author of the original Velorex.